 2.)
 The Air Force

-The Air Force is the newest branch of the military, established as a separate branch after WWII, which showed that airpower had more potential than ground troops for winning a war.
+The Air Force is the newest branch of the military, established as a separate branch after WWII, which showed airpower had more potential than ground troops for winning a war.
 The Air Force’s primary mission is to defend the U.S. and its interests using fighter aircraft, bomber and tanker aircraft, helicopters, and transport aircraft.
 It is responsible for all military satellites and controls strategic ballistic nuclear missiles.

 3.)
 The Navy

-Like the Army, the Navy was officially established in June 1775 by the Continental Congress, and its primary mission is to protect and maintain U.S. interests at sea.
+Like the Army, the Navy was established in June 1775.
+Its primary mission is to protect and maintain U.S. interests at sea.
 During times of conflict, the Navy supports Air Force airpower, as Navy aircraft carriers can often be used to deploy to areas that cannot sustain a fixed runway.
+Navy ships are designed to attack land targets from miles away using cruise missiles and heavy guns, while stealth attacks are often carried out by submarines.
+The Navy is also responsible for moving Marines to areas of conflict.

 4.)
 Marine Corps